-A graphical representation of the top-level MAP file.
-Unused logic (if any) has been deleted and the remaining logic has been grouped ("mapped") into Configurable Logic Blocks and I/O Blocks.
-A Graphical representation of the CLB containing the "PAL" logic.
-(In a typical PAL design, of course, several CLBs would be used.)
-Merging
+A graphic representation of the top-level MAP file.
+Unused logic (if any) has been deleted and the remaining logic has been grouped (mapped) into Configurable Logic Blocks and I/O Blocks.

+A graphic representation of the CLB containing the PAL logic.
+In a typical PAL design, of course, several CLBs would be used.